 On average, downtown residents emit 25% fewer emissions than city residents.

 Downtown has seen outstanding residential growth since 2000.
 Population more than doubled, rising from 9,800 in 2000 to 20,600 in 2018, for a 110% increase during a period when the city grew by only 13% and the region by 24%.

 The private sector employs 66% of jobs in downtown Richmond (50,910 jobs) and knowledge industry jobs account for 35,100 jobs.

 Richmond leads the list of “established downtowns” in the IDA Study with 63% of Richmond’s knowledge industry jobs, relatively higher than the downtowns in Seattle (58%), Minneapolis (58%) and Miami (52%).

 The IDA study finds that not only does Richmond’s downtown account for a significant proportion of the region’s jobs, but the city’s core experienced the region’s biggest percentage spike in residential population growth since 2000.

-As a regional jobs center, downtown brings more than 40,000 workers from surrounding counties into Richmond.
+As a regional jobs center and leader in workforce development, downtown brings more than 40,000 workers from surrounding counties into Richmond.

 About a quarter of downtown workers (18,835 employees) live in the city, but the remainder come from across the region.